-- a) open and closed eye injuries in 35-64% of cases; - b) inflammation of the choroid 12-36%; - c) neovascularization of the anterior segment of the eye (a condition in which blood vessels grow into the anterior chamber and the angle of the iris) 6-16%; - d) Burns 2-16%.

-Secondary glaucoma also occurs due to lens pathologies, intraocular tumors, and inflammatory eye diseases.
-How and in what way the process of secondary glaucoma develops depends on the underlying disease or condition.
+- a. open and closed eye injuries in 35-64% of cases; - b. inflammation of the choroid 12-36%; - c. neovascularization of the anterior segment of the eye (a condition in which blood vessels grow into the anterior chamber and the angle of the iris) 6-16%; - d. burns 2-16%. - e.
+Secondary glaucoma can also be caused by lens pathologies, intraocular tumors, and inflammatory eye diseases.
+How and in what way secondary glaucoma progresses depends on the underlying disease or condition.